SoftCircuits/WinSettings/ReadMe.md

     [EncryptedSetting]
     public string Password { get; set; }

-    // The following property will not be saved to file
+    // The following property will not be saved to the registry
-    // Non-public properties are also not saved to file [ExcludedSetting]
+    // Non-public properties are also not saved to the registry [ExcludedSetting]
     public DateTime Created { get; set; }